 If you believe in good faith that AT&T should be notified of a potential online copyright infringement occurring in a AT&T Subscriber's Website or Personal Webpage, please promptly notify AT&T Internet service's Designated Agent:

 Additional information can be found here under Copyright Infringement and from the Acceptable Use Policy.

-If you received a virus from a AT&T Internet Services customer, please forward the following information to firstname.lastname@example.org. to allow us to identify the customer: the full e-mail header from the infected e-mail message (see Spam section above) or firewall logs.
+If you received a virus from an AT&T Internet Services customer, please forward the following information to firstname.lastname@example.org to allow us to identify the customer: the full email header from the infected email message (see spam section above) or firewall logs.